courthub74/viking_arena_time_card/README.md

 \*~Add Names registered to Name dropdown at login~

-\*Profile on slide menu reads profile from the database
+\*Profile on slide menu reads profile from the database after login

 \*Add delete profile feature